Zippitydoda/CourtesyAuto/project/README.md

 > Extension files are zipped into a single .crx package that the user downloads and installs.
 This means extensions do not depend on content from the web, unlike ordinary web apps.

 > Extensions are distributed through the Chrome Developer Dashboard and published to the Chrome Web Store

+## Updates

+> Currently the E-mail checking function is inoperable due to not working on the web app side
+> Version 2.1 now will only open one chat window per any number of messages versus opening a new window for every new message.

 ## Software Overview